daniel-fv/daniel-fv/README.md

 - ⚡ Fun fact: ...
 -->

-I’m a Cloud Architect experienced with Linux systems and networking administration.
+I’m a Cloud Architect with 15 years of experience as a sysadmin in Linux and network administration.

 I specialize in Microsoft Azure and I’m certified as Azure Solutions Architect Expert and Azure Administrator Associate.
+I work as Cloud Solutions Manager at Condor Comunicaciones / Nova Cloud.

 I love working on projects together, so feel free to reach out for collaboration!